BryanCaves/QuickNotes/README.md

 # QuickNotes
-Simple CRUD Notes App build in Java with Spring Boot to re-familiarize myself with this tech stack.
+Simple CRUD Notes App built in Java with Spring Boot to re-familiarize myself with this tech stack.